Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

      python calculateLCAWithFishbase.py -f blast_results.tsv -o lca_results.tsv --pident 97

 # *IMPORTANT*

 - The BLAST results need the taxonomy ID.
 Make sure that the taxonomy ID is included in the BLAST output and not just N/A.
 - Make sure that the BLAST results are formatted correctly; see below in the Input section.
 - Adjust the percent identity (--pident), by default this script includes everything with >= 90% identity.
 That may be too lenient.
+- Fishbase, WoRMS, and NCBI Taxonomy change often.
+Write down the date you ran this tool.

 ## Method: Species ID: